 Unlike animals, humans keep their emotional pain

-emotional pains which distort our thought patterns and batter our central nervous system.
-This is important for a discussion on addiction because drugs and alcohol are a solution of protection.
-We drink or we use drugs, and the central nervous system calms down and that creates a neuropathway in the brain that if used repeatedly as a coping mechanism becomes an addiction.
+emotional pains which distorts our thought patterns and batters our central nervous system.
+This is important for a discussion on addiction because drugs and alcohol are a solution for protection.
+We drink or use drugs, and the central nervous system calms down and that creates a neuropathway in the brain that if used repeatedly as a coping mechanism becomes an addiction.

 Trauma and addiction are now hot subjects of research

 Research on the role of trauma in addiction is what I consider to be in its infancy.
 Addiction has been around for